padgettholdings/circuitpythonsync/README.md

-test release v0.0.5 with arm64 on linux build test release v0.0.5a with fixed aarch conditional steps test release v0.0.5b with expression all in braces
+test release v0.0.5 with arm64 on linux build test release v0.0.5a with fixed aarch conditional steps test release v0.0.5b with expression all in braces test release v0.0.5c with fix to matrix property